imax9000/prusa_exporter/README.md

 Prusa Exporter or more known as prusa_exporter is a tool that allows users to expose metrics from the Prusa Research 3D printers.
 Its approach is to scrape metrics from [Prusa Link](https://help.prusa3d.com/article/prusa-connect-and-prusalink-explained_302608) REST API and also from [UDP](https://github.com/prusa3d/Prusa-Firmware-Buddy/blob/master/doc/metrics.md) type of metrics.
 After gettng data it's simply exposes the metrics at `/metrics/prusalink` and `/metrics/udp` endpoints.
 You can also access `http://localhost:10009`.

+**I strongly recommend to connect printers via Ethernet as WiFi is not considered stable**

 **UDP** is configured in printer - Settings -> Network -> Metrics & Log

 **BEWARE** - Altrough Prusa Mini sends some metrics via UDP as well, it's board does not contain needed sensors.
 So that means you are basically unable to get anything meaningful from those metrics.